x-2mas/S.E.A.T/README.md

 <br>

 ## About
-The S.E.A.T pack is my attempt at making the ultimate sitting solution for Vanilla Minecraft.
+The *Sitting Enabled Anywhere Technology (S.E.A.T)* pack is the ultimate sitting solution for Vanilla Minecraft.

 ### Features:
 - **Sit on (almost) any block/entity in the game, including other players**